tlochan/ProjectOne/README.md

 # Conclusions
 ### Longitudinal
 ![Home Prices](Outputs/Change_in_home_price.png)
 ####  This graph charted the average home value for three different categories of school rating (<6, 6-8, 8+) for the last 20 years.
-The ANOVA test revealed an f-value of 15.532 which exceed the critical value -- this suggests that these groups are diffreent in a significant manner.
+The ANOVA test revealed an f-value of 15.532 which exceed the critical value -- this suggests that these groups are different in a significant manner.
 When looking at the graph, it is evident that the better the school district, the higher the average school price is over the last 20 years.
 ![Avg Home Values](Outputs/Change_in_home_price_vs_avg.png)
 ####  These values represent the dollar value that a great, good, or below average school district creates against the average home value in New Jersey.
 For example, the below average school districts have houses that are ~$70k cheaper than the average 2020 home.
 Using the ANOVA method, we determined the f-value (91.6) to exceed the critical value; thus these groups have some statistically significant difference.